 Vandalism and malicious mischief can leave property owners with costly repairs, lost valuables, and security concerns.
-While most insurance policies cover vandalism-related damage, insurance companies may undervalue claims, delay payouts, or dispute coverage—making it difficult to recover financially.
+While many insurance policies include coverage for vandalism-related damage, the claims process can be complex—especially when coverage questions or documentation issues arise.

-At FairVantage, we help homeowners and business owners navigate the claims process to ensure they receive a fair and accurate settlement.
+At FairVantage, we help homeowners and business owners navigate the claims process by documenting damage and supporting a clear, accurate resolution.

 What Does Insurance Cover?